Texas Unemployment Calculator

 The major functions of TWC include developing the workforce, providing support services including child care for targeted populations participating in workforce training, and administering the Unemployment Benefits and Unemployment Tax programs.
 TWC also provides information and analysis on shifts in occupations and industries within the state.

-For job seekers, we offer career development information, job-search resources, training programs and, as appropriate, unemployment benefits.
+TWC offers career development information, job search and job training programs and, as appropriate, unemployment benefits.
 While targeted populations receive intensive assistance to overcome barriers to employment, all Texans can benefit from the services offered by the partners of Texas Workforce Solutions.

 How can I report fraud within a TWC program?